embEDUx/documentation/src/setup/buildserver.md

 permissions to run arbitrary commands with sudo**.

-* Allow SSH access via key authentication - the setuproutine and the instructions on thie page assume that you are using key-based authentication for the user you chose in the host details.
+* Allow SSH access via key authentication - the setuproutine and the instructions on the page assume that you are using key-based authentication for the user you chose in the host details.

 ## Suggestions